 Physicians who do not dispense directly to patients in their offices may choose to refer patients to a specialty workers’ compensation pharmacy.
 This is an especially popular channel with the most powerful narcotics as physicians typically do not want to stock these drugs to avoid issues of theft and abuse.
-Other medications dispensed via this channel are those less frequently ordered and thus less likely to be stocked in office.
+Other medications dispensed via this channel are those less frequently ordered and thus less likely to be stocked in the office.

-These alternative channels of dispensing through the physician or specialty workers’ compensation pharmacies are often unregulated and not integrated into the payor’s workers compensation program management.
-Most, if not all, of these alternative transactions are not accessible or transparent to stand alone PBMs, which are usually only able to track traditional point of sale retail pharmacy dispensing.
+These alternative channels of dispensing through the physician or specialty workers’ compensation pharmacies are often unregulated and not integrated into the payor’s workers’ compensation program management.
+Most, if not all, of these alternative transactions, are not accessible or transparent to stand-alone PBMs, which are usually only able to track traditional point-of-sale retail pharmacy dispensing.

-Many payors believe they have sufficient data to control their pharmacy exposures through their PBM when, in fact, they have a limited data and few tools at their disposal to proactively manage costs and quality of patient care.
+Many payors believe they have sufficient data to control their pharmacy exposures through their PBM when, in fact, they have limited data and few tools at their disposal to proactively manage costs and quality of patient care.
 Without an integrated PBM and bill review platform that captures 100% of pharmacy transactions, regardless of dispensing channels such as physician dispensing, payors struggle to manage these transactions and the underlying exposures they represent.